 Saturday Vigil - 4:30pm

-Dear Brothers and Sisters in Christ,
+Dear Friends in Christ,

 We the people of Our Lady of Consolation Parish, called to faith and salvation in Jesus Christ in the Roman Catholic tradition, dedicate ourselves to living the Gospel by:

 We commit ourselves to generosity and to the responsible use of our spiritual and material resources.